Generative Modeling by Inclusive Neural Random Fields with Applications in Image Generation and Anomaly Detection: Acknowledgments

 \section{Acknowledgments}

-This work was supported by NSFC Grant 61473168, China MOE-Mobile Grant MCM20170301.
+This work was supported by NSFC Grant 61976122, China MOE-Mobile Grant MCM20170301.
 The authors would like to thank Zhiqiang Tan for helpful discussions.

 \begin{IEEEbiography}[{ }]{Yunfu Song} received the B.S. degree in Physics from Tsinghua University in 2017.
 Since 2017, he has been pursuing a master degree at the Department of Electronic Engineering, Tsinghua University under the supervision of Zhijian Ou.
 His research focuses on learning with undirected graphical models and neural networks. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Zhijian Ou} received the B.S. degree (with the highest honor) in electronic engineering from Shanghai Jiao Tong University in 1998 and the Ph.D. degree in electronic engineering from Tsinghua University in 2003.
 Since 2003, he has been with the Department of Electronic Engineering in Tsinghua University and is currently an associate professor.
 From August 2014 to July 2015, he was a visiting scholar at Beckman Institute, University of Illinois at Urbana-Champaign.
-He has actively led research projects from NSF China (NSFC), China 863 High-tech Research and Development Program, China Ministry of Information Industry and China Ministry of Education, as well as joint-research projects with Intel, Panasonic, IBM, and Toshiba.
-His recent research interests include speech processing (speech recognition and understanding, speaker recognition, natural language processing) and machine intelligence (particularly with graphical models). \end{IEEEbiography}
+He has been an associate editor of IEEE/ACM Transactions on Audio, Speech and Language Processing and a Member of IEEE Speech and Language Processing Technical Committee, since 2019.
+He has actively led research projects from NSFC, China 863 High-tech Research and Development Program, China Ministry of Information Industry and China Ministry of Education, as well as joint-research projects with Intel, Panasonic, IBM, and Toshiba.
+His recent research interests include speech and language processing (speech recognition and understanding, speaker recognition, natural language processing) and machine intelligence (particularly with graphical models). \end{IEEEbiography}

 \appendices